 Making a home fire insurance claim can be a complicated process.
 A substantial sum of money can be on the line, and you need it to replace lost belongings, repair your home, and get back on your feet.
-However, the claims process isn’t always straightforward.
+However, the claims process is not always straightforward.
 Complications can affect how much you receive from the insurer.

 These are some of the most common complications with home fire insurance claims and how they could impact your claim.

 Many insurance policies payout the Actual Cash Value for personal belongings.
 When this is the case, the insurance claim adjuster will work on factors of depreciation for the valuation.
 However, there is considerable room for error.